ebresafegaga/btc/README.md

-A programming language with a bidirectional type checker.
+A programming language implementation to learn about bidirectional type checkers.